SoulBreather123/MegaCalcuator-Beta-/README.md

 1.First copy link of page.

 2.Then write:
-git clone {link of page}   Note: i think "git clone" doesnt works in powershell.
+git clone {link of page}   Note: i think "git clone" doesnt work in powershell.
 But it works in CMD or Git Bash %100

 3.Then go to file or folder and run it!!